 Benefits of Alkaline water: It may protect against alzheimer’s and dementia

-Oxidative stress, which is caused by free radicals and Reactive Oxygen Species (ROS) is a major contributing factor to alzheimer’s disease and dementia.
-Your brain cells are especially sensitive to oxidative damage, and as you age, your body’s defenses against oxidative damage decline.
+Oxidative stress which is caused by free radicals and Reactive Oxygen Species (ROS) is a major contributing factor to Alzheimer’s disease and dementia.
+Your brain cells are especially sensitive to oxidative damage.
+As you age, your body’s defenses against that oxidative damage decline.

-Antioxidant supplements can’t protect your brain from oxidation, because they are blocked by the blood/brain barrier – a membrane that all blood entering the brain must pass through.
-Alkaline water isn’t blocked, so it passes right through the blood/brain barrier and into the brain where it can break down harmful oxidants before they have a chance to destroy brain cells.
+Antioxidant supplements can’t protect your brain from oxidation.
+They are blocked by the blood/brain barrier – a membrane that all blood entering the brain must pass through.
+Alkaline water isn’t blocked, so it passes right through the blood/brain barrier.
+That allows it to enter the brain where it can break down harmful oxidants before they have a chance to destroy brain cells.

 Alkaline water safer than drugs for bone health

 The strongest clinical proof of the benefits of alkaline water is for bone health.
 Multiple studies have shown that drinking alkaline water lowers enzyme markers in the blood that doctors use to measure bone loss.
 This bone-saving effect has been shown in both young and older people.
 Drinking alkaline water is quite literally one of the best things you can do for better bone health.

 There are side effects to the bisphosphonate bone drugs like Boniva, which are commonly prescribed for bone health.
 These drugs help for a short term, less than five years.
 But after five years, they can have serious side effects such as jaw necrosis: Rotting away of the jaw bone.
 Alkaline water is the only thing that is beneficial for bone health that has no side effects.